biggie-boss/LoreRim/README.md

 - Stuff that was incorrectly labeled "daedric artifacts" no longer is like stendarr's hammer (lmao), dawnfire, duskfang, cyrus' saber, etc
 - Spear of bitter mercy can now be tempered
+- Stendarr's Hammer quest removed, the hammer now is on Vigilant Tyrananus.
+Stats are buffed, no longer weighs a million pounds.
 - Removed Arcane Archer Pack.
 Arrows are now craftable by default with the relevant perk.
 Bound Quiver and Telekenesis Tomes arrows now placed where the letter and dwemer arrow diagram books were
 - Chrysamere quest removed.
 Weapon now found on Ustengraav boss who is now a ghost named The Lost Paladin :)
 - CC Pets, Dwarven Mudcrab, Nix Hound, Bone Wolf now have the quest entries hidden.
 You can still do the quest, you just won't get quest journal spam for it.